Business succession planning during the great wealth transfer

 Business owners that have properly vetted the tax aspects of an exit strategy often learn that an incredibly effective tax strategy is one that the owner will never live to see.

 Presently, the Internal Revenue Code generally provides that a family business will receive a step-up in basis upon the death of its owner.
 For example, if a business that is owned long-term, with an adjusted basis of $5 million and a value of $7 million, is sold during the owner’s life for $7 million, the $2 million in gain would be subjected to capital gains taxes at a rate of 23.8% (i.e., $476,000 in taxes).
 If, however, the owner died prior to the sale, the basis in the family business would receive a step-up to the date-of-death fair market value of $7 million; if the heirs sold the business following the owner’s death for $7 million, then zero dollars in income taxes would be imposed.
 When faced with the decision of paying $476,000 in taxes versus $0, it seems like waiting until death is the best option.
-Unfortunately, that is not always the case and there are many more critical factors that the business owners must consider prior to implementing a sound exit strategy.
+Unfortunately, that is not always the case, and there are many more critical factors that business owners must consider prior to implementing a sound exit strategy.

-Although tax analysis is necessary for any family business succession plan, all factors need to be explored, tax or otherwise, because the business often makes up the majority of a family’s wealth.
+Although tax analysis is necessary for any family business succession plan, all factors – tax or otherwise – need to be explored, because the business often makes up the majority of a family’s wealth.
 Even if a business owner is not quite ready to sell his or her business, an exit strategy needs to be implemented at some point, or the process can take much longer than anticipated when realizing the necessity of a multi-faceted analysis.
 The examples and tax characteristics above showcase a few of the basic considerations to explore and their potential pitfalls, but it is highly recommended that a much more thorough analysis be conducted prior to proceeding with a succession plan.
 This will most likely facilitate a successful result, whether during life or upon death.